Ritamkarmakar2105/Automatic-Car-number-Plate-Detection/README.md

 # Automatic-Car-number-Plate-Detection

+Data
+The video used in the tutorial can be downloaded here.....https://www.pexels.com/video/traffic-flow-in-the-highway-2103099/

 Number Plate Detection and Tracking

 This project implements a pipeline for detecting and tracking vehicles and their license plates in a video, recognizing license plate text, interpolating missing frames, and generating an annotated output video with bounding boxes and license plate information.